Strong African American Families Program

-The Strong African American Families (SAAF) program is a 7-week interactive educational program for African American parents and their early adolescent children.
+The Strong African American Families (SAAF) program is a 7-week interactive educational program for African American parents and their early adolescent children, age 11.
 The intervention program is based on an empirical model of the processes linked to psychological adjustment, substance use and high-risk behavior in rural African American youth.
 Early adolescence is the period in which children gain increasing control over their behavior, begin forming friendships based on similarities and common interests, and develop attitudes toward substances and substance use.
 The attitudes and behaviors that they develop during this time influence their achievement motivation, academic performance and friendship selections, which in turn lead them toward or away from substance use.
 The SAAF program is designed to strengthen positive family interactions and to enhance parents’ efforts to help their children establish and reach positive goals during this critical transition between childhood and adolescence.

 See: Full Description

 Compared to control group students, SAAF students reported: